-We endeavour to exercise voting rights in accordance with the investment objectives and policies of the Company.
-We also take an active approach to voting Shares in investee companies in the best interests of the Company and where we intend to vote against the recommendation of the board of an investee company, it is our normal practice to inform them of our reasons for voting in this way.
+We endeavour to exercise voting rights in accordance with the investment objectives and policies of the relevant Fund.
+We also take an active approach to voting Shares in investee companies in the best interests of the relevant Fund and where we intend to vote against the recommendation of the board of an investee company, it is our normal practice to inform them of our reasons for voting in this way.

 We may use the services of proxy voting agencies to advise on voting policy and facilitate voting Shares listed on stock exchanges around the world.
+We currently use Institutional Shareholder Services (ISS) as our proxy voting agency.
+We endeavour to vote all Shares and report quarterly on our voting and wider engagement activity through the WHEBAM website.

-Our policy is not to undertake stock lending.
+Our policy is not to undertake stock lending from any WHEBAM Funds.